 - Do not curate irrelevant content because it will confuse and turn-off your readers.

 Since you already have a customer base and non-customers checking out your eCommerce site, it is easier for you and your writer/s to create content that they will likely read.
-The primary goal in writing any type of blog post is to provide your audience with valuable and relevant information.
+The primary goal of writing any type of blog post is to provide your audience with valuable and relevant information.

 We recommend that you check our guide on How To Follow A Few Blog Writing Basics to help you learn the basic steps and a few tips and tricks on writing good blog posts.